hardhats/vista-install-docs/New/UpdatingAVistASystem.rst

 Backup a Transport Global (Step 5)
 """"""""""""""""""""""""""""""""""
-This is a collossally misnamed option: This option does not--as it name suggests --back up the KIDS build you are currently installing; rather it backs up the current state of the system--but only the routines--in order for you to be able to recover your old code in case the code the KIDS build brings in is bad.
-Note that all the other changes that a KIDS build performs are not reversed.
-It's also worth noting that a KIDS build can peform data conversion.
-There is no way to undo that except by restoring from a back-up.
-While I have seen in before, most developers don't write an "undo" data conversion.
+This is a colossally misnamed option: This option does not -- as it name suggests -- back up the KIDS build you are currently installing; rather it backs up the current state of the system -- but only the routines -- in order for you to be able to recover your old code in case the code the KIDS build brings in is bad.
+Note that all the other changes that a KIDS build performs are not reversed, including any data conversion.
+Some developers write an "undo" utility for big patches that perform data conversion; but that's more of the exception rather than the rule.

 Here's an example: